 Why Businesses Need to Use Fapiao

 If a business uses fapiao, this signifies that it is required to report taxable income.
 When a person pays with fapiao, this signifies that the transaction is taxable to the business.
 Many vendors would prefer cash transactions and may not disclose their total earnings to the Chinese government.
-This is relatively common for offline businesses and vendors such as taxis, shops
+This is relatively common for offline businesses and vendors such as taxis, shops and restaurants.

 Chinese tax authorities require businesses to use fapiao.
 This serves as paying tax in advance on their future sales.
 The transaction must be declared to the Chinese tax department, and the business must pay tax on it.
 Using fapiao helps avoid tax evasion.